 - CTR – Click Through Rate – Clicks per 100 impressions.
 Varies anywhere between 1% to 10% based on your niche and ad placement.

-- The other terms like Pageviews, Impressions and Earnings; which I guess are pretty much straight forward.
+- The other terms like Pageviews, Impressions, and Earnings; which I guess are pretty much straight forward.

 CTR = (Number of ad clicks * 100) / Number of page views

-If my blog has 10,000 pageviews per month and 800 AdSense ad clicks, then my CTR is 0.8%.
+If my blog has 10,000 page views per month and 800 AdSense ad clicks, then my CTR is 0.8%.

 CTR = (800 * 100) / 10000 = 0.8%

 Most of the ads on Google Adsense are Cost Per Click based.
 That means you get paid whenever a visitor clicks on your ads(You are not allowed to click on your own Ads, it might lead to a permanent BAN).
-There are very few ads that are CPM based that means you get paid even though a visitor doesn’t click and just view the ad, but these ad formats are very less, and most of the advertisers avoid these ad formats.
+There are very few ads that are CPM based which means you get paid even though a visitor doesn’t click and just view the ad, but these ad formats are very less, and most of the advertisers avoid these ad formats.

 How much money can you actually make from Adsense?

 It depends on a lot of factors and out of all these the primary factors are CPC and CTR.
 CPC varies from niche to niche and also depends on the geographic location of your audience.
-If you are getting traffic from Tier-1 countries like US, UK, Canada, Australia, etc, then your CPC is likely to be high.
+If you are getting traffic from Tier-1 countries like the US, UK, Canada, Australia, etc, then your CPC is likely to be high.
 But if in case you are receiving traffic from Tier 2 and Tier 3 countries CPC would be low.

 CPC also depends on the keywords that you are targeting.
 If you are targeting keywords related to Gadgets, Health, etc., the CPC tends to be high because there is a lot of competition among advertisers in those sectors.
-So, if you are in a less competitive niche like the entertainment or education, that too in India then obviously your CPC will be very less.
+So, if you are in a less competitive niche like entertainment or education, that too in India then obviously your CPC will be very less.

 It all depends on these two factors.
 Combing these two a simple term is used to understand how well our ads are performing and its called RPM.